 PASA does two things very well:

-1) It raises funds through events such as the Bruce Peninsula Multisport Race, presented by Bruce Power (the second weekend in August) and the Tobermory Trail Race Weekend (the fourth weekend in September) and earmarks them to sport groups, events or infrastructure that promotes the Bruce Peninsula.
+1) It raises funds through events such as the Bruce Peninsula Multisport Race, presented by Bruce Power (August 6-7, 2021) and the Tobermory Trail Race Weekend (Sept 18-20, 2021) and earmarks them to sport groups, events or infrastructure that promotes the Bruce Peninsula.

 2) Its members advise on and advocate for outdoor sport initiatives set out by government and non-governmental organizations and act as ambassadors for outdoor sport on issues ranging from town planning to provincial highways.